New technology but the same rules apply

-Mark Sowerby is Head of PR at Butterfield Morris Bushell (BMB) Ltd (www.bmb.uk.com) an award-winning independent creative agency producing integrated work for a range of blue chip clients across the UK.
+Mark Sowerby is a Partner at Brookes & Sowerby, a PR and Brand Development Agency with a large range of blue chip clients across the UK.
 Here he takes a look at what we can learn from the recent communication challenges Paperchase faced on Twitter.

 Earlier this month, an independent artist known as "Hidden Eloise" believed that Paperchase had stolen one of her designs and used it on items sold across its 100 UK stores.
 After posting details of this on Twitter and claiming that her concerns were being ignored by Paperchase, the story quickly exploded into one of the most popular on the network.